 Map of Granada Micro Bus Station Location

 It looks like a parking lot with micro buses in.
-The bus from Granada to Leon starts at 0430 and run until 1930.
+The bus from Granada to Leon Nicaragua begin running at 0430 and run until 1930.

 Finding the Right Bus from Granada to Leon